 Its sometimes the most commonly found animals and bird that make the most interesting subjects.
 On a recent trip to Hokkaido, Japan, i got the opportunity to photograph these swans which if i am totally honest, i would never have done in India or Africa.

 Now that i was doing it, i had no option but to do a good job, so instead of using a long telephoto lens, i decided to photograph these birds using my smaller lenses (Nikon 200 mm and the Nikon 58 mm) which in hindsight was the best decision of the trip.

 In my option the intimacy that can be created using smaller lenses just can not be done using the longer telephoto lenses but with that comes challenges.
 In this instance, it meant i had to get close to the birds.
 I am not a bird photographer but with my limited experience photographing them, i do know that they are hard to approach.
 It was no different on this occasion.
 Every time i would get near one, it would simply turn its back on me and look the other way.

-Hard work and a lot of pertinence paid off on this occasion but there are many instances where it does not.
+Hard work and a lot of persistence paid off on this occasion but there are many instances when it does not.
 There are times, i dont get images or i get sub standard images that i would simply delete during post processing.
 I have learnt to embrace failure and disappointment.
 I hope some of the young photographers reading this post can learn to adopt failure too.
 Without a doubt, it will make you a better wildlife photographer.

-View larger version of ‘Swan portrait’ here.
+View a high resolution version of ‘Swan portrait’ here.

 For prints please email me at firstname.lastname@example.org